Miranda Rights Endure Despite US Supreme Court Ruling

-It is a mantra that fans of American cop shows around the world can recite by heart.
+It is a mantra that fans of American cop shows around the world can rattle off by heart.

 “You have the right to remain silent,” a police officer advises a suspect under arrest.
 “Anything you say can and will be used against you in a court of law.
 You have a right to an attorney.
 If you can’t afford an attorney, one will be provided to you.”